elvinaliyev2006/income-ml-platform/README.md

 ![Pydantic](https://img.shields.io/badge/Pydantic-E92063?logo=pydantic&logoColor=white)

 ## Why this exists

-Most public repos built around the Adult Census dataset stop at a notebook with a `.fit()` call and a printed accuracy score.
-This one treats the notebook as the research phase and everything after it as a separate concern: once a preprocessing decision or a model is validated in `ml.ipynb`, it gets pulled out into a module that both the training script and — indirectly — the API depend on.
+Most public repos stop at a notebook `.fit()` call and an accuracy score.
+This project treats the notebook strictly as a research phase; once validated, preprocessing and modeling choices are refactored into independent, production-ready modules.
 Nothing that runs in production lives only in a notebook cell.

 ## Architecture